jahnavi-naik/recipe-analysis/README.md

 ## Baseline Model

 My baseline model contains only 2 features, the number of steps and the number of ingredients that the recipe states.
 Both of these variables are numerical variables.
 I encoded both of these variables using the standard scaler transformation, in order to measure them on equal scales and make sure that large ranges dont cause bias.
-I used F-1 to evaluate the model, and got a score of 0.638.
+I used F1-score to evaluate the model, and got a score of 0.638.
 I dont think this model is very good as it only uses 2 features that I dont give a complete picture of the recipe, so I think a few other features are needed to make the model more complex and perform better.
-Also, the f-1 score is a little low, so I think adding more features that are important to a recipe will help increase this score.
+Also, the F1-score is a little low, so I think adding more features that are important to a recipe will help increase this score.

 ## Final Model

 The features I used in the final model are minutes, n_steps, n_ingredients, calories(#), and has_sugar.
 I chose to include the minutes and calories features, as these features showed to have a relationship with the ratings column and n_ingredients column, meaning that it would add complexity to the model.
 I applied the standard scaler transformation to these columns to measure them on the same scale and avoid bias.
 I also chose to include the has_sugar feature, which I believed would help my model, as sugar is something people pay attention to when choosing a recipe.
 As this is a categorical feature, I one hot encoded it in order to use it in my model.

 I used a random forest classifier for this model, as it would use predictions from many different trees, which would help to reduce overfitting.
 In order to choose my hyperparameters, I used GridSearchCV from sklearn along with 5-fold validation in order to determine the best value to use for max_depth and n_estimators.
 After running this, I found that the best parameters were a max depth of None and 200 for n_estimators.
-The f1-score that this model recieved was 0.914, which is a 0.276 increase.
+The F1-score that this model recieved was 0.914, which is a 0.276 increase.
 I think that this model is better suited for the data than the baseline model, as it takes into account more variables related to the dataset, giving the model a good overview in order to make a properly educated prediction.

 ## Fairness Analysis

+To evaluate the fairness of the model, I decided to determine if the precision of the model was roughly the same between shorter recipes (35 minutes or less) and longer recipes (over 35 minutes).

+Null Hypothesis: The model is fair.
+The precision for shorter recipes is roughly the same as longer recipes Alternative Hypothesis: The model is unfair.
+The precision for shorter recipes is lower than longer recipes

+My test statistic was the difference between the precision of the model on shorter recipes and longer recipes (precision of shorter - precision of longer).
+I chose a significanve level of 0.01, and obtained a p-value of 0.88, and therefore fail to reject the null hypothesis.
+I conclucde that the model is fair between shorter and longer recipes.